 Although there are adequate provisions in Botswana’s private hospitals, medical evacuation to neighbouring South Africa is common in serious cases.

 Public healthcare in Botswana

 Botswana offers universal healthcare to all its citizens.
-A nominal fee may be charged for some health services in the public sector, but sexual reproductive health services and antiretroviral therapy services are free.
+A nominal fee may be charged for some services in the public sector, but sexual reproductive health services and antiretroviral therapy services are free.

 Healthcare professionals working in public hospitals are generally well trained.
-Unfortunately, problems of being under-staffed and under-resourced contribute to a strain in public healthcare.
-Large public health facilities are mainly in Gaborone.
+Unfortunately, problems of being under-staffed and under-resourced contribute to a strain on public healthcare.
+Large public health facilities are mainly found in Gaborone.
 Outside the capital, medical provisions are of a lower and variable standard, and resources are limited across the country.